FrostDigital/mock-nats-client/readme.md

 ## Support

-* Basic subscribe (subscribe options cannot be set at this time)
+* Basic subscribe (limited support for subscribe options)
 * Basic unsubscribe
 * Publish
+* Queue groups
 * Timeout

 On the roadmap:

 * Request
-* Queue groups
-* Max awai
+* ...you name it!